Skip to main content

 • The Department of Work and Pensions (DWP) – they will check the National Insurance number you provide against their own records, as part of verifying your identity

-Where we share your data with DLUHC or DWP, we will ensure that the processing of your personal data remains in strict accordance with the requirements of data protection laws, and we will update this privacy notice to reflect any change to those arrangements.
+Where we share your data with MHCLG or DWP, we will ensure that the processing of your personal data remains in strict accordance with the requirements of data protection laws, and we will update this privacy notice to reflect any change to those arrangements.

 To enable your printed certificate to be produced, data relevant to the production of the certificate will be shared with the certificate provider.